 Horses are biologically built to run, rear, and even clear tall obstacles while jumping.
-In fact, many breeds will turn a hoof to jumping if trained properly.
+In fact, many breeds can turn a hoof to jumping if trained properly.
 A horse needs strength, skill, and speed to jump at competitive levels.

-There are three types of horse jumping, including:
+There are three types of horse jumping:

-No matter what kind of jumping competition you compete in, you want to ensure you’re astride a good mount.
+No matter what kind of jumping competition you compete in, you want to ensure that you’re astride a good mount.
 Here are the top 11 horse breeds for jumping.

 The 11 Best Horse Breeds for Jumping

 A remarkably agile and athletic breed, the Oldenburg is selectively bred to create top-level jumping equines.
 The strong legs, willing personality, flashy colors, and superior intelligence of the Oldenburg breed make them a favorite in the show-jumping circuit.

 Also known as the KWPN, the Dutch Warmblood is a talented breed that excels at jumping.
 This is in part due to their honest personality, uphill build, and comfortable gaits.
 Standing between 15.2 and 17.2 hands, the Dutch Warmblood is currently ranked the number-one breed for jumping by the World Breeding Federation of Sports Horses.
 Due to this, these horses come with hefty price tags.

 Despite being small and compact, the Quarter Horse is actually an excellent jumper and a natural athlete.
 With powerful hindquarters that can propel them over anything, Quarter Horses have the strength and stamina to go the distance during a cross-country jumping competition.
 They’re the most popular horse breed in the United States and for good reason.